Wall-Go/WallGo/docs/source/faqs.rst

         from WallGo import PotentialTools

-    For a model using this see the singlet scalar extension example.
+    For a model using PotentialTools see the singlet scalar extension example.

 - **My effective potential is complex, what should I do?**